Cryogenic Focus Measurement System for a Wide-Field Infrared Space Telescope: Vacuum Window and Cold Filter

-Optical power in the vacuum window and cold filter must be accounted for to avoid biasing the telescope focus measurements.
+thermal gradient in the cold filter because the thermal conductivity of sapphire is very high at low temperature \cite{ThermalConductivityofPolycrystallineSolids}.

-In addition to the radial and wavelength dependent optical power terms discussed in Section \ref{sec:Window+Filter}, we calibrate the telescope focus shift resulting from thermal loads on the vacuum window and cold filter during focus measurements.
-As shown in Figure \ref{fig:WindowRelayCal} we calibrate the thermal performance with a reference flat inside the cold test chamber.
-We also use this setup to quantify the overall stability of the collimator.
-Deformation of the flat on cooling can cause systematic changes in measured focus, so we use single crystal silicon to minimize any spatial CTE variations

-in the reference mirror.
+We calibrate the telescope focus shift resulting from thermal loads on the vacuum window and cold filter during focus measurements with a reference flat inside the cold test chamber (see Figure \ref{fig:WindowRelayCal}).
+Deformation of the flat on cooling can cause systematic changes in measured focus, so we use single crystal silicon to minimize any spatial CTE variations in the reference mirror.
 We leave the flat uncoated to eliminate stress due to differential contraction of a coating vs. the silicon substrate.
-Using an interferometer, we measured $<10\textrm{ nm peak-to-valley}$ change in surface error on cooling the flat inside a small test dewar.
+Using an interferometer, we measured $<10\textrm{ nm peak-to-valley}$ change in the surface error on cooling the flat inside a small test dewar.
 The dewar has two shutters: a cold shutter to keep the flat cold and isothermal, and a warm shutter to keep the dewar window warm and isothermal.
 The shutters are opened just before making a measurement, and we complete the measurement before the flat can deform or thermal gradients can generate optical power in the window.
-We did not observe any wavefront changes during the measurement.

 In the setup of Figure~\ref{fig:WindowRelayCal}, light passes through the vacuum window and cold filter twice.
 The optical transmission for this double pass is only $\sim \!\!
 10^{-12}$ at longer wavelengths, resulting in very low light levels, well below what the microscope camera can detect.
 This problem cannot be solved by making the source brighter, because scattering in the microscope limits the dynamic range.
 Instead, we left three $20\textrm{ mm}$ diameter uncoated spots on the cold filter.
 In this case, the filter coating becomes a Hartmann mask \cite{Hartmann} with $\sim \!\!
 3\%$ optical transmission for a $200\textrm{ mm}$ diameter beam.
-When the collimator is far from focus, the microscope camera sees three distinct spots with separation that scales linearly with focus error.
-In focus, the camera sees a diffraction pattern with fringe spacing corresponding to the distance between the $20\textrm{ mm}$ spots and overall size corresponding to a $20\textrm{ mm}$ diameter aperture.
-For telescope focus measurements, the three uncoated spots are covered with opaque tape to prevent the detectors being saturated by $300\textrm{ K}$ radiation through the holes.
+When the collimator is far from focus, the microscope camera sees three distinct spots with separation that scales